Muridae: Reproduction

 Some murids are highly social, while others are solitary.
 Females commonly produce several litters annually.
 In warm regions, breeding may occur year-round.
 Though the lifespans of most genera are generally less than two years, murids have high reproductive potential and their populations tend to increase rapidly and then drastically decline when food resources have been exhausted.
 This is often seen in a three- to four-year cycle.

 Characteristics

-The murids are small mammals, typically around 10 cm long excluding the tail, but ranging from 4.5 to 8 cm in the African pygmy mouse to 50 cm in the southern giant slender-tailed cloud rat.
+The murids are small mammals, typically around 10 cm long excluding the tail, but ranging from 4.5 to 8 cm in the African pygmy mouse to 50 cm in the northern Luzon giant cloud rat.
 They typically have slender bodies with scaled tails longer than the body, and pointed snouts with prominent whiskers, but with wide variation in these broad traits.
 Some murids have elongated legs and feet to allow them to move with a hopping motion, while others have broad feet and prehensile tails to improve their climbing ability, and yet others have neither adaptation.
 They are most commonly some shade of brown in color, although many have black, grey, or white markings.